18+ | commercial content | begambleaware.org

 The market has two sides, home team and away team.
 Tap which team you are backing and this will get added to your betslip and show as a to win both halves bet.

-They are essentially two match result bets rolled into one, and in order to win both aspects must come through.
-Basically the full 90 minutes gets broken down into two separate wagers, with the first half being one bet and the second, the second.
+They are essentially two-match result bets rolled into one, and in order to win both aspects must come through.
+Basically, the full 90 minutes gets broken down into two separate bets, with the first half being one bet and the second, the second.

-To win the best a punter must place a bet on a team to win in both halves and in order to receive a payout, that team must win in the first and then in the second.
-Where it gets tricky, is that the game ultimately resets at half time.
+To win the bet a punter must place a bet on a team to win in both halves and in order to receive a payout, that team must win in the first and then in the second.
+Where it gets tricky, is that the game ultimately resets at halftime.

 This means there is a minimum of two goals scored in a game by the same team.

-Let’s say you were using the William Hill betting app to place a To Win Both Halves bet on Manchester City away at Cardiff.
+Let’s say you were using William Hill to place a To Win Both Halves bet on Manchester City away at Newcastle United.
 You want to place the bet on Manchester City to win both halves.

 The odds would probably look a little something like this:

 Newcastle United – 40/1

 A simple Match Result bet would have seen the Manchester side at 1/7 and Newcastle United at 18/1, so you can see how much it does alter the market.